-The accompanying financial statements are prepared from the accounts and financial transactions of the City for the Alameda County Transportation Commission - Measure BB Funds (Funds).
-The Funds are used to account for the City's share of revenues earned and expenditures incurred under the City's Measure BB funded capital projects.
+The accompanying financial statements are prepared from the accounts and financial transactions of the City for the Alameda County Transportation Commission - Measure F Fund (Fund).
+The Fund is used to account for the City's share of revenues earned and expenditures incurred under the City's VRF-funded capital projects.